wesovilabs/orion/docs/_spec/actions/mongo.md

 work in progress
 {: .label .label-yellow }

 It's used to deal with mongo operations.
-It's represented with keyword `mongo` followe by a label.
+It's represented with keyword `mongo` followed by a label.

 **example.hcl**
 ```hcl